 On April 26, 2016, Messrs.
-Graham, Weber and Gieselman met Mr. Ventura and Mr. Manny in Fort Worth.
+Graham, Weber and Gieselman (with respect to Messrs.
+Weber and Gieselman, in their capacities as directors of Memorial) met Mr. Ventura and Mr. Manny in Fort Worth.
 In the course of discussions, Mr. Graham proposed a 0.395 exchange ratio to Mr. Ventura.
 Mr. Ventura and Mr. Manny left the meeting to confer with members of Range's senior management.
 Upon their return, Mr. Ventura advised Mr. Graham that Range was prepared to move up to an exchange ratio of 0.375, but no more, and that his proposal was subject to approval by the Range board of directors, the negotiation of definitive agreements and satisfactory completion of due diligence.
 Mr. Ventura's proposed exchange ratio represented an approximately 12% premium to the price of Memorial common stock, based on the closing prices of Range common stock and Memorial common stock at that time.
 Messrs.
-Graham, Gieselman and Weber then conferred among themselves and with Mr. Hersh by telephone.
-Based on the exchange ratio discussion with the Memorial board of directors the previous day, Mr. Graham advised Mr. Ventura that, while he would need to obtain the Memorial board of directors' authorization, he believed that Memorial would be willing to move forward at Mr. Ventura's proposed exchange ratio.
+Graham, Gieselman and Weber then conferred among themselves and with Mr. Hersh, in his capacity as a director of Memorial, by telephone.
+Based on the exchange ratio discussion with the Memorial board of directors the previous day, Mr. Graham advised Mr. Ventura that, while he would need to obtain the

+Memorial board of directors' authorization, he believed that Memorial would be willing to move forward at Mr. Ventura's proposed exchange ratio.
 That afternoon, on behalf of Memorial, Vinson & Elkins delivered to Range a draft merger agreement and a due diligence document request list.